Lanchon/haystack/README.md

 The resulting log of the bulk-build process can be found [here](https://github.com/Lanchon/haystack/blob/master/patches/bulk-patch-builder.log).

-(Please note that, to avoid bulk, the reference Android frameworks [are not committed to this repo](https://github.com/Lanchon/haystack/blob/master/bulk-patch-builder/.gitignore).)

 ### Ok, I said I wanted to try this thingy already!

 Lets run through an example patching of a OnePlus 2 running Android 6.0.